meicatalan-postgrad/customer-churn-prediction/README.md

 > From reactive service recovery → to proactive customer retention

 This aligns with a governance-first approach where predictive models are embedded into structured decision-making workflows to ensure measurable outcomes.

+Ultimately, the value of this model is not in prediction alone, but in enabling targeted, measurable interventions that directly impact revenue and customer retention outcomes.

 ---